ngchrbn/Dates-Detection/README.md

 ==> April, June, September and November have 30 days

 ==> A year greater than the present year is not accepted as valid

+TODO: Correct missing leading zero when day or month is just one digit